 4.1.6

-Steeping of fresh vegetables in water for long time should be avoided.
+Steeping of fresh vegetables in water for a long time should be avoided.
 A minimum lapse of time between harvesting and cooking or processing and serving is essential to get the highest nutritive value out of vegetables.

 4.2